Rafael Espinal

 Rafael L. Espinal Jr. (born June 30, 1984) is an American politician and non-profit executive.
 A Democrat, he began his political career in the New York State Assembly, representing New York's 54th State Assembly district in Brooklyn from 2011 to 2013.
 He later served on the New York City Council from 2014 to 2020, representing the 37th district, which includes portions of Bedford-Stuyvesant, Brownsville, Bushwick, Crown Heights, Cypress Hills, and East New York in Brooklyn.

-On January 26, 2020, he resigned from the City Council to become President and Executive Director of the Freelancers Union, a national organization advocating for independent workers.
+In January 2020, he resigned from the City Council to become President and Executive Director of the Freelancers Union, a national organization advocating for independent workers.

+He was appointed by Mayor Zohran Mamdani as Commissioner of the Mayor's Office of Media & Entertainment in January 2026.
+The office permits and oversees Film & Television production in New York City and serves as a liaison for the city's creative industries and workforce.

 Early life and education

 Espinal has lived in Brooklyn all his life, while his parents are from the Dominican Republic.
-He was born in 1984, and is the third of six children.
+He was born in 1984 in Bed-Stuy, and is the third of six children.
+His cousin, Ari Espinal, was elected to the New York State Assembly in 2018.
 He was raised in Cypress Hills, attending and graduating from New York City public schools, P.S.
 108, I.S.
 302, and Franklin K. Lane High School.
 Espinal attended Queens College and graduated with a bachelor's degree in English.

 In 2017 - 2018, Espinal was selected for a MIT CoLab Fellowship.
 A two year program within the MIT Department of Urban Studies and Planning focused on prospective models for community-driven economic development tied to shared wealth and ownership.